 Which was not a popular idea in art school, then.
 I was pretty much treated like a crazy person for wanting such a low-brow career.
-Mainstream awareness of comics was a year in the future.
+Mainstream awareness of comics was a year or two in the future, when Dark Knight broke.

-The amazing woman who ran the Parsons Illustration Program, I think her name was Debra Diamond, was friends with Art Spiegelman and Gary Panter, and cool with the alternative comics in RAW.
+The amazing woman who ran the Parsons Illustration Program, I think her name was Debra Diamond, was friends with Art Spiegelman and Gary Panter, and she was cool with the alternative comics in RAW.

 But superhero comics were considered unbearably lame.
 Genre comics were just not something real artists talked about.

 It was a job you did as punishment, when you couldn’t find something else in the world of illustration!
-Something more remunerative and more dignified and less laborious.
+When you couldn’t find something more remunerative and more dignified and less laborious.

 Although my teachers thought i was crazy for wanting to do comics, they loved how hard I worked and how I could draw like hell.